CDRT/docs/dash/dash_top.md

 To use text redirection:

- Select the desired system.
+ 1. Select the desired system.
 2. Either right click on the system and select **Text**  **Redirection** menu item or click on the text portion of ribbon icon **Redirection**.

     The **Text Redirection** Screen appears and shows:

-       Drop down list with available protocols for text redirection, SSH and Telnet respectively.
+   - Drop down list with available protocols for text redirection, SSH and Telnet respectively.
 (SSH is the default.)
-      2. The Name of the Service that runs on the system to redirect the text.
+   - The Name of the Service that runs on the system to redirect the text.
-      3. The port through which the text will be redirected.
+   - The port through which the text will be redirected.
-      4. The information/status is stated – e.g., Support for OTP (one time password)
+   - The information/status is stated – e.g., Support for OTP (one time password)

-2. Select the required protocol from the drop-down list.
+3. Select the required protocol from the drop-down list.
-3. Click **Connec** t.
+4. Click **Connect**.
 If the connection is successful, the text redirection screen will close, and the terminal console screen will appear.

 To manage the BIOS remotely using text redirection:

-   Select a system for which you want to view and manage the BIOS.
+  1. Select a system for which you want to view and manage the BIOS.
   2. Perform steps 2 to 5 above to open a terminal console to receive the redirected text from the system.
   3. Click on **Power** icon and select **graceful power**  **cycle** option in the available power states.
   4. Click **Apply** to change the power state.
 The AMC terminal screen will receive the boot screen remotely and return keystrokes from the AMC System.